mrjones2014/dotfiles/README.md

 ### Packages

-There are some global installations that are required for some of the shell and nvim CoC configuration.
+There are some global installations that are required for some of the shell and nvim LSP configuration.
 The `check-globals.fish` script should output help text for installing them if they're missing.

 ### Shell